 4. Summary

-1. Intro
+Intro

+Projection mapping can be a great solution for adding texture, color and motion to your 3d displays.
+The advantage of printing in 3D for this purpose lies in the fact that UV maps are created from the original 3D file.
+When the Massivit 3D print is done, the projection mapping process is ready to go in a matter of a few simple steps.

+The combination of Massivit 3D printers and Madmapper software offers a simple solution for creating complex eye popping displays with endless possibilities.

-Video mapping is a method of projecting a video movie on a 3D object with a great deal of precision.
-The difficulty arises when trying to perfectly align a 2D movie on a 3D object.
+Video mapping is an innovative method of projecting a video movie on a 3D object with a great deal of precision.
+The method uses the 3D information used for printing to project an image onto that printed shape.
+The difficulty that is associated with Video Mapping arises when trying to perfectly align a 2D movie on a 3D object.
 This problem is aggravated further when the 3D object is more complex, where it may be almost impossible to have any alignment take place.

-To address this issue, we can leverage the 3D object, already in existence, and calculate the inherent distortion and achieve perfect alignment between the video and the 3D print.
+To address this issue, a 3D object that was generated and printed digitally is perfect, , since you have it’s digital information, for calculating the inherent distortion and achieve perfect alignment between the video and the 3D print.

 This guide will take you step by step, for making a complete workflow to create your own video mapping.